EvenRL/qube/README.md

 This repository is for the Mini-project assignment in subject AIS2105.
 The repository contains packages for controlling and simulating a Quanser Qube.

 ## qube_description
-This package is contains urdf and launch files to visualize a qube using Rviz2.
+This package contains urdf and launch files to visualize a qube using Rviz2.

 ![quberviz](/doc/screenshots/rviz.png)